-Pretty please with a dollop of clotted cream on top?
+Oh, pretty please with a dollop of clotted cream on top?

 By the way, have you ever had authentic English scones with clotted cream?
 If not, then you’ve missed out on one of the most heavenly things you will ever put in your mouth.

-But, This was the answer:
+But, this was the answer:

-Regarding our Shaker colours, although they are based on those Farrow and Ball colours they are not the same.
+Regarding our Shaker colours, although they are based on those Farrow and Ball kitchen cabinet colours they are not the same.
 We mix all the paint ourselves so we would really prefer you not to publish this information as they’re similar but are not a colour match.
 I hope you understand.
 Best wishes, L

 I had a feeling this would be their answer and I don’t love them any less for it.